nstefana/one-guitar-band/README.md

 ## Download (no installation required)

 - Go to the Releases section and download 'OGB.zip'.
-- Unzip the folder and save it somewhere on your hard disk, e.g. in C:\.
+- Unzip the folder and save it somewhere on your hard disk, e.g. in C:/.
 Avoid saving it in C:/Program Files as this location has restricted writing access!
 - Double click AppPublic.exe inside the OGB folder to run the program.

 ## Access to the unlimited version